Jari57/studio-agents/WHITEPAPER.md

 ### 4.1 System Overview

-ARE is built on a modern, scalable architecture designed for reliability, performance, and future expansion.
+Studio Agents is built on a modern, scalable architecture designed for reliability, performance, and future expansion.

 ```
 ┌─────────────────────────────────────────────────────────────────┐